groff_out(5) — Linux manual page

 number of integer arguments that are separated by a single space

 character.
-A D command may not be followed by another command on
+A “D”, command may not be followed by another command

-the same line (apart from a comment), so each D command is
+on the same line (apart from a comment), so each “D” command is

 terminated by a syntactical line break.

-troff output follows the classical spacing rules (no space
+GNU troff output follows AT&T troff's output conventions (no space

 between command and subcommand, all arguments are preceded by a

-single space character), but the parser allows optional space
+single space character), but groff's parser allows optional space

 between the command letters and makes the space before the first